ENCCS/veloxchem-hpc/content/linrsp-scaling-study.rst

    - Perform scaling test of the linear response calculation.

-In this exercise we will run linear response calculation for excitation energies, using the same examples as in the SCF exercises.
+In this exercise we will run linear response calculations for excitation energies, using the same examples as in the SCF exercises.

 We aim to solve the following *generalized* eigenvalue problem: